mylesakin/mylesakin.github.io/_posts/2019-05-30-ImageSegmentation.md

 ![png]({{ site.url }}{{ site.baseurl }}/images/output_35_0.png)

-Thanks for reading, for any questions or comments please contact me via the e-mail on the home page.
+Thanks for reading, for any questions or comments please contact me via the e-mail.
 Enjoy!